Enquire About This Tour Code EEBI Balkans to Istanbul

 Day 32 to 32 - Baia Mare

-Enjoy the delicacies from the town’s open-air food market before exploring the towns 15th century medieval fortifications.
+We then head to Baia Mare, where you can enjoy the delicacies from the town’s open-air food market and explore the town’s 15th century medieval fortifications.
 Baia Mare is one of the most important mining centres of Romania with over 2000 years of gold and silver mining.
 The town is well preserved and the oldest house here dates back to 1440.
-The house is the lasting reminder of the Transylvanian prince Lancu de Hunedoara who built the home for his wife Elisabeta.

 Day 33 to 34 - Sighișoara

-Located in the historic region of Transylvania, the town was once a Saxon settlement established in the 12th century.
-It has a well preserved old town with a clock tower rising 64 meters above the city.
-Take a tour of the Sigisoara Citadel and the many sights within the citadel.
+In the afternoon we head to Sighișoara.
+Located in the historic region of Transylvania, Sighișoara was once a Saxon settlement established in the 12th century.
+Recognised by UNESCO as a World Heritage Site, the citadel has a very well preserved old town with a clock tower rising 64 meters above the city.
 Also worth visiting is the Orthodox Cathedral, Cornesti Church and Vila Franka, an amazing restaurant with panoramic views over the valley.

 Included Excursions: Sighișoara Citadel